covcom/205CDE/12 Bootstrap/README.md

 ### Test your understanding

 Add the following elements into the **game.html** page:
-    a. a well (a gray area with rounded edges), that contains facts about Mars.
+* a well (a gray area with rounded edges), that contains facts about Mars.
-    b. home, previous and next buttons (functionality not required).
+* home, previous and next buttons (functionality not required).
 Use pager class.

 ## Bootstrap JS